apostrophecms/docs/docs/guide/areas-and-widgets/core-widgets.md

 ## HTML widget

-**...or, how to get access to the editing interface when embedded HTML breaks it.**
+**Or: How to get access to the editing interface when embedded HTML breaks it.**

 The HTML widget allows content editors to embed raw HTML directly into a template.
 This can be helpful if they may need to add third-party features (e.g., sign-up forms).
 This can also be very dangerous since there are no limits to what they can add.
 Bad Javascript in embedded HTML can break the user interface, making it impossible to remove the bad code.